MalTheLegend104/WallShell/README.md

 A big focus of WallShell was to create an easily portable shell for freestanding environments.
 With proper configuration, WallShell only requires a very minimal portion of the standard library.
-This is great for embedded systems, hobby operating systems, and any other low level application.
+This is great for embedded systems, hobby operating systems, and any other low-level application.

 ### Large Scale Projects

-Customizations make WallShell applicable to large scale applications as well.
+Customizations make WallShell applicable to large-scale applications as well.
 Some example use cases:

 - Simple Debug Console for Development
-  - Can easily run alongside a full scale GUI and be used to configure application state, configurations, monitoring internal tasks, etc.
+  - Can easily run alongside a full-scale GUI and be used to configure application state, configurations, monitoring internal tasks, etc.
 - Frontend for Backend Applications
-  - Can act as a frontend interface for managing and monitoring the application's internal state, configurations, and performing administrative tasks, all without the burden of creating a full scale GUI.
+  - Can act as a frontend interface for managing and monitoring the application's internal state, configurations, and performing administrative tasks, all without the burden of creating a full-scale GUI.
-  - Can act as a stopgap before you fully implement a GUI.
   - It allows for quick prototyping, testing, etc., allowing you to see if an idea works before committing to writing a full GUI.

 ### In General